A lot or a little?

 Is it any good?

-A unique autobiography, THE WALL gives an accessible child's-eye view of communism in Czechoslovakia.
-It's a heavy topic but one handled admirably by Peter Sis who intersperses excerpts from his journal with straightforward third-person narration and detailed illustrations.
+This unique autobiography gives an accessible child's-eye view of communism in Czechoslovakia.
+It's a heavy topic but one handled admirably by author-illustrator Peter Sis, who in The Wall intersperses excerpts from his journal with straightforward third-person narration and detailed illustrations.
 Sis knew he was an artist at a very early age.
-You see the way his art was shaped by the events around him as he grew up, and yet also allowed him to wrestle free of those cultural constraints.
+You see the way his art was shaped by the events around him as he grew up, and yet it also allowed him to wrest free of those cultural constraints.
 His meticulous pen and ink illustrations invite close attention.
 The use of splashes of color -- particularly the blood red representing communism -- is arresting and effective.